asokolsky/asokolsky.github.io/hardware/exi/index.md

 # exi

-HTPC with GPU for gaming and playing k8s and, maybe, frigate.
+Used to be an HTPC with GPU for gaming and playing with k8s and, maybe, frigate.
+Nowadays - video editing workstation.

 ## Hardware